hydephp/develop/docs/digging-deeper/advanced-customization.md

 ## Customizing the output directory

->danger Hyde deletes all files in the output directory before compiling the site.
+>danger Warning: Hyde deletes all files in the output directory before compiling the site.
 Don't set this path to a directory that contains important files!

 If you want to store your compiled website in a different directory than the default `_pages`, you can change the path using the following configuration option in config/hyde.php.
 The path is expected to be relative to your project root.